govuk-one-login/mobile-ios-logging/Sources/Analytics/README.md

 }
 ```

 This instance of `MyAnalyticsClass` can then be injected into other Type instances through your main coordinator.
-A common use case is creating a view controller (A custom Type subclassing `UIViewController`).
-Implementing the required analytics calls within your view controller
+A common use case is creating a view controller (a custom Type subclassing `UIViewController`).
+Implementing the required analytics calls within your view controller.

 ```swift
 final class MyViewController: UIViewController {